eventlet/eventlet/doc/basic_usage.rst

   for body in pool.imap(fetch, urls):
       print "got body", len(body)

-There is a slightly more complex version of this in the file ``examples/webcrawler.py`` in the source distribution.
+There is a slightly more complex version of this in the :ref:`web crawler example <web_crawler_example>`.
 Here's a tour of the interesting lines in this crawler.

 ``from eventlet.green import urllib2`` is how you import a cooperatively-yielding version of urllib2.
 It is the same in all respects to the standard version, except that it uses green sockets for its communication.